 Chapter 14.16 - Storm Sewers

 The objective of the ordinance is to:

 - Control pollutants to the storm drainage system.

 - Prohibit illegal connections and discharges to the storm drainage system.

 - Establish legal authority to carry out inspections, surveillance, monitoring and enforcement procedures necessary to ensure compliance with the ordinances.

 - Promote public awareness of the hazards of improperly releasing trash, yard waste, lawn chemicals, pet waste, wastewater, grease, oil, petroleum products, cleaning products and paint products, hazardous waste, sediment and other pollutants into the storm drainage system.

 - No person shall discharge or cause to be discharged into the storm drainage system or water course any materials other than stormwater.

 - The construction, use, maintenance or continued existence of illicit connections to the storm drainage system is prohibited.

-- It shall be unlawful to cause materials to be deposited in such a manner or location as to constitute a threatened discharge into storm drains, gutters or waters of the state.
-Materials that are no longer contained in a pipe, tank or other container are considered to be threatened discharges unless they are actively being cleaned up.
+- It shall be unlawful to cause, allow, or place chemicals, pollutants, or like materials in such a manner or location where they may be exposed to stormwater, or enter storm drains, gutters or waters of the state.
+Materials, chemicals, or pollutants that are not contained are considered to be threatened discharges unless they are actively being cleaned up

 - No person shall maliciously destroy or interfere with structural controls in place to protect water quality.